syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/visual-studio-mac.md

 ## Install ASP.NET Core package in the application

-Syncfusion ASP.NET Core components are available in [nuget.org.](https://www.nuget.org/packages?q=syncfusion.EJ2) Refer to [NuGet packages topic](https://ej2.syncfusion.com/aspnetcore/documentation/nuget-packages/) to learn more about installing NuGet packages in various OS environments.
+Syncfusion ASP.NET Core controls are available in [nuget.org.](https://www.nuget.org/packages?q=syncfusion.EJ2) Refer to [NuGet packages topic](https://ej2.syncfusion.com/aspnetcore/documentation/nuget-packages/) to learn more about installing NuGet packages in various OS environments.
 To add ASP.NET Core components in the application, Right-click on the ASP.NET Core application or solution in the Solution Window, and choose **Manage NuGet Packages...**, search for [Syncfusion.EJ2.AspNet.Core](https://www.nuget.org/packages/Syncfusion.EJ2.AspNet.Core/) and then install it.

 > The Syncfusion.EJ2.AspNet.Core NuGet package has dependencies, [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) for JSON serialization and [Syncfusion.Licensing](https://www.nuget.org/packages/Syncfusion.Licensing/) for validating Syncfusion license key.